-The pH of grapes can change depending on its variety.
-The exact number may fall anywhere from 2.8 to 3.8 (4).
+The pH of grapes can change depending on their variety.
+The exact number may fall anywhere from 2.8 to 3.8 (3).
 This makes the pH of grapes also acidic.

 The potential renal acid load or PRAL is an alternative way of looking at the acidity of foods.
 The PRAL value demonstrates how much base or acid the food produces inside the body.

 The PRAL value for blueberries has been calculated to be -1, while the PRAL value for grapes is -3.6.
-This means grapes are more alkaline inside the organism, when compared to blueberries.
+This means grapes are more alkaline-producing inside the organism when compared to blueberries.

 Weight Loss & Diets

-Overall, an increased consumption of fruits has been studied to have an inverse association with weight gain and weight change.
-In a comparison of the effects of sixteen common fruits, blueberry intake showed the least weight gain (5).
+Overall, increased consumption of fruits has been studied to have an inverse association with weight gain and weight change.
+In a comparison of the effects of sixteen common fruits, blueberry intake showed the least weight gain (4).

-Higher habitual intake of flavonoids, such as anthocyanins, are associated with lower fat mass, independent of genetic traits and environment (6).
-Black grapes and especially blueberries are rich in anthocyanins.
+Higher habitual intake of flavonoids, such as anthocyanins, are associated with lower fat mass, independent of genetic traits and environment (5).
+Black grapes, and especially blueberries, are rich in anthocyanins.

-Grape seed extract intake has also expressed beneficial properties for the suppression of obesity, induced by a high-fat diet (8).
+Grape seed extract intake has also expressed beneficial properties for the suppression of obesity induced by a high-fat diet (7).

-The dark colouring of blueberries and black grapes owes to a phytochemical, contained in both of these fruits, named anthocyanin.
+The dark coloring of blueberries and black grapes owes to a phytochemical named anthocyanin contained in both of these fruits.
 As shown before, anthocyanins are responsible for many beneficial qualities that blueberries and grapes possess.
-Blueberries contain almost three times more of anthocyanins in comparison to purple grapes (9).
+Blueberries contain almost three times more anthocyanins in comparison to purple grapes (8).

-Higher flavonoid intake, anthocyanins in particular, has been correlated with a reduction in the risk of cardiovascular and all cause mortality (10).
-Other studies have shown the dietary intake of anthocyanins to reduce the risk of cardiovascular disease, such as coronary artery disease, fatal and non fatal myocardial infarction and hypertension (9).
+Higher flavonoid intake, anthocyanins, in particular, has been correlated with a reduction in the risk of cardiovascular and all-cause mortality (9).
+Other studies have shown the dietary intake of anthocyanins to reduce the risk of cardiovascular diseases, such as coronary artery disease, fatal and non-fatal myocardial infarction, and hypertension (8).

-Berry intake is said to slow atherosclerosis progression and preserve blood pressure and vascular function by preventing the generation of free radicals, attenuating inflammatory gene expression and upregulating endothelial nitric oxide content.
-Berries can also downregulate foam cell formation, which play a significant role in the development of atherosclerosis (11).
+Berry intake is said to slow atherosclerosis progression and preserve blood pressure and vascular function by preventing the generation of free radicals, attenuating inflammatory gene expression, and upregulating endothelial nitric oxide content.
+Berries can also downregulate foam cell formation, which plays a significant role in the development of atherosclerosis (10).

-Epidemiological studies show that consumption of grapes, wine and other grape products is correlated with a decreased risk of cardiovascular disease.
-Polyphenols, found in grapes, potentially reduce atherosclerosis risk by inhibiting platelet aggregation, improving endothelial function, lowering blood pressure, inhibiting oxidation of low density lipoproteins and reducing inflammation (12).
+Epidemiological studies show that consumption of grapes, wine, and other grape products is correlated with a decreased risk of cardiovascular disease.
+Polyphenols, found in grapes, potentially reduce atherosclerosis risk by inhibiting platelet aggregation, improving endothelial function, lowering blood pressure, inhibiting the oxidation of low-density lipoproteins, and reducing inflammation (11).

-The antidiabetic properties of blueberries are said to be expressed by increasing insulin sensitivity, reducing body fat, inhibiting inflammatory responses and modifying insulin-dependent and independent cellular pathways (13).
+The antidiabetic properties of blueberries are said to be expressed by increasing insulin sensitivity, reducing body fat, inhibiting inflammatory responses, and modifying insulin-dependent and independent cellular pathways (12).

-Grapes and grape products are rich in polyphenols with antioxidant and anti inflammatory properties, which may express protective effects against metabolic disorders that occur in type 2 diabetes (14).
+Grapes and grape products are rich in polyphenols with antioxidant and anti-inflammatory properties, which may express protective effects against metabolic disorders that occur in type 2 diabetes (13).

-Polyphenols present in grapes, such as quercetin, myricetin and resveratrol possess a strong ability to ameliorate biological mechanisms responsible for hyperglycemia (15).
+Polyphenols in grapes, such as quercetin, myricetin, and resveratrol, possess a strong ability to ameliorate biological mechanisms responsible for hyperglycemia (14).

-Due to the high content of polyphenols and vitamins found in both of these fruits, they possess significant antioxidant and anti inflammatory qualities.
-These properties can help inhibit cancer cell formation and increase apoptosis (16).
+Due to the high content of polyphenols and vitamins found in both of these fruits, they possess significant antioxidant and anti-inflammatory qualities.
+These properties can help inhibit cancer cell formation and increase apoptosis (15).

-There have been studies showing the chemoprotective ability of grapes or grape products against cancers of skin, colorectum, prostate and breast, as well as lung and gastric cancers (17).
+There have been studies showing the chemoprotective ability of grapes or grape products against cancers of skin, colorectum, prostate, and breast, as well as lung and gastric cancers (16).

-Studies about the chemoprotective properties of blueberries have revolved around gastrointestinal cancers, breast cancer and endothelial cell neoplasms (16).
+Studies about the chemoprotective properties of blueberries have revolved around gastrointestinal cancers, breast cancer, and endothelial cell neoplasms (15).

-There is also probable evidence that dietary fiber decreases the risk of colorectal cancer, along with the probable evidence that consumption of fruits and non-starchy vegetables combined reduces the risk of aerodigestive cancers, such as mouth, pharynx, larynx, esophageal, lung, stomach and colorectal cancers (18, 19).
+There is also probable evidence that dietary fiber decreases the risk of colorectal cancer and that consumption of fruits and non-starchy vegetables combined reduces the risk of aerodigestive cancers, such as mouth, pharynx, larynx, esophagus, lung, stomach, and colorectal cancers (17, 18).

-Anthocyanins found in blueberries have been studied to possess neuroprotective properties and ocular disease risk reducing qualities (9).
+Anthocyanins found in blueberries have been studied to possess neuroprotective properties and ocular disease risk-reducing qualities (8).

 Downsides and Risks

-Fruits grown by the aid of pesticides may carry pesticide residue as a result.
+Fruits grown with the aid of pesticides may carry pesticide residue as a result.
 Both blueberries and grapes can be treated with pesticides.
 Consumption of organic fruits reduces this risk.